 California sea lions may be exposed to sound or energy from explosions associated with training activities April through October.
-The Navy has determined the California sea lions' occurrence in the TMAA would be seasonal and are most likely to be present April through May.
+California sea lion occurrence in the TMAA is considered rare with the highest likelihood of occurrence in April and May.
+California sea lions are not expected to be present in deep waters beyond the continental shelf, but implementation of the Continental Shelf and Slope Mitigation Area would further reduce any risk of exposure.
 The quantitative analysis, using the maximum number of explosions per year, estimates no impacts under Alternative 1.
 Impact ranges for this species are discussed in Section 3.8.3.2.2.2 (Impact Ranges for Explosives).
-Considering these factors and the mitigation measures that would be implemented as described in Chapter 5 (Mitigation), long-term consequences for the species or stock would not be expected.
+Considering these factors and the mitigation measures that would be implemented as described in Chapter 5 (Mitigation), including the Continental Shelf and Slope Mitigation Area, long-term consequences for the species or stock would not be expected.